spacelift-io/user-documentation/docs/vendors/terraform/provider-registry.md

 ![](../../assets/screenshots/Screenshot 2023-06-02 at 16.16.47.png)

 !!! info
-    Note that we've put the provider in the `root` space.
+    Note that we've put the provider in the `root` [space](../../concepts/spaces/README.md).
 This is because we want to give everyone access to it.
 If you want to make it available only to a specific team, you can put it in a team-specific different space.
 In general, unless providers are made public, they can be accessed by all users and stacks belonging to the same space and its children (assuming they're set to inherit resources).
-You can read more about spaces [here](../../concepts/spaces/README.md).

 ### Register a GPG key